Differences between Dedicated Email Server vs Cloud Based Email Services

 6. How scalable are dedicated email servers compared to cloud services?

-7. What technical Expertise is required for each option?
+7. What technical skill set is needed for each option?

 8. Can I access my email from multiple devices with both options?